soundparticle/goals/README.md

 Solo Project

 This is a simple app I created that lets the user enter in and track their progress towards goals that they're setting out to achieve.
 You are able to add goals and mark them checked off as completed.
-This app can also track other user goals as well.
+The app contains authentication too, so it can tell who's signed in and track each user's goals separately.

 ## This app uses:
 Jest/Mocha: For TDD testing.